joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ## Project Description

-In the below analysis, the S&P 500 Index closing prices will be explored within four decades.
+In the analysis, the S&P 500 Index closing prices are explored within four decades.
 The objective is to analyze the index and determine if the index is an invaluable long term investment.

 Four decades: